 PLACING REQUEST APPPEALS INFORMATION FOR PARENTS - COVID 19

-Due to the current situation with Coronavirus again this year, the Scottish Government has extended the timescales for Placing Request Appeals to be heard.
-Please refer to the under-noted "parental guidance from the Scottish Government" for 2021 including a link to the Scottish Government Website.
-It is hoped the normal timeframes will return in 2022.
+Due to the current situation with Coronavirus again this year, the Scottish Government has made some changes to the way Placing Request Appeals can be heard.
+Please refer to the undernoted "parental guidance from the Scottish Government" for 2022.

 If you do choose to appeal after reading this advice, Committee Services will inform you of the appeals process.

-Although you can appeal in writing, due to the current restrictions in place in relation to contact, an appeal by email to email@example.com would help Committee Services to process appeals more efficiently.
+Although you can appeal in writing, the facility to appeal by email to firstname.lastname@example.org is still available and would help Committee Services to process appeals more efficiently.
+Where an e-mail address is provided acknowledgement will be by e-mail.

 Please provide the following with your appeal:-